< Home

 Looking for something else?

-Case Summary: Elsa Carneau
+Incident Report: Elsa Carneau

 Apr 10, 2020

 Elsa Carneau was a 25-year-old Imperial College graduate and a successful financial analyst in London (Greenwood, 2011).
-Elsa was a member of the Virgin Active Health Club located at 17a Old Court Plan close to Hyde Park, Kensington in West London (Greenwood, 2011).
+Elsa was a member of the Virgin Active Health Club located at 17a Old Court Plan close to Hyde Park, Kensington, in West London (Greenwood, 2011).
 Virgin Active Kensington remains built to impress with marble, stylish interiors and more than a hint of luxury.
 Monthly membership costs stretched above £145 (Horrox, 2013b).
-Elsa attended the Virgin Active by working it around her extraordinarily busy work life as an analyst in the financial sector.
+Elsa attended the Virgin Active by working around her extraordinarily busy work life as an analyst in the financial sector.
 Long working hours as an analyst remain commonplace in London but were particularly notable in the aftermath of the financial crisis in 2008, which remained raw in the financial sector firmament for sector workers of the time.

-On Saturday 3 December 2011, Elsa arrived at the Virgin Active at Kensington at around 18:00.
+On Saturday, 3 December 2011, Elsa arrived at the Virgin Active at Kensington at around 18:00.
 The contemporary guidance on when lifeguards on health club pools were recommended was Figure 3 in Managing Health and Safety in Swimming Pools (3rd edition).
 The two key metrics for a health club pool deciding not to provide continuous poolside supervision were ensuring pool water was no deeper than 1.5m and a pool surface area of less than 170m² (typically 20 metres x 8 metres).
 Other factors relevant to assessment could ordinarily be addressed by adequate rules and remote supervision, provided these are implemented in accordance with the guidance.
 Virgin Active did not provide continuous lifeguard supervision, preferring a system of periodic poolside checks and CCTV remote monitoring provided at the time by a single camera facing the pool.
 Pool dimensions were 16 metres by 7.5 metres with a 1.2-metre consistent depth throughout.

 Elsa was seen swimming lengths by a fellow pool user, Mr Hill, a subsequent witness to the investigation.
 He later described witnessing Ms Carneau holding her breath, curled in a foetal-like position, below the surface of the water.
 Mr Hill, who said that Ms Carneau had spoken to him at the end of the lane shortly prior, went over to check on Ms Carneau.
 Realising Ms Carneau was in distress and summoning help and assistance, and he recovered Ms Carneau from the water.
 Elsa was not breathing.
 CPR was conducted initially by Centre staff and subsequently by emergency services.
 An automated defibrillator applied multiple shocks in an attempt to restart Elsa’s heart.
 Elsa was transported to Chelsea and Westminster Hospital but was later pronounced dead the same day by medical staff.